She'll liven up your life... whether you like it or not!

 Winona Ryder's character Charlotte in Autumn In New York is a beautiful artist who suffers from a rare heart disease, and teaches a self-centered, skirt-chasing Richard Gere about life and love.

 Muriel Pritchett (Geena Davis) in The Accidental Tourist plays a quirky dog trainer who helps both the dog and his owner, Macon Leary (William Hurt), a repressed and grieving travel writer who is mourning the death of his son and his marriage.
 Upon meeting Muriel, Macon's life changes in ways he comes to view as healing.
+However, in the novel, Muriel is more Manic Depressive - she sometimes becomes moody and sour, even neglecting her son.

 Two gender-flipped examples play this straight in the Mo'Nique led film Phat Girlz.
 Dr. Tunde and Dr. Akibo are two Nigerian men that teach the plus-sized leads to embrace their bodies and sensuality.
 Even to start loving themselves and changing their outlook.